aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/symbology-and-format/specifying-symbology-barcode/_index.md

 Before we dive into the coding, make sure you have the following prerequisites set up on your system:

 - **Java Development Kit (JDK)** – Latest JDK 21 is recommended, but JDK 8+ works.
 - **Aspose.BarCode Library** – Download and include the Aspose.BarCode library in your Java project.
-You can find the library [here](https://releases.aspose.com/barcode/java/) or the main Aspose releases page [here](https://releases.aspose.com/).
+You can find the library [Aspose.BarCode Java library download page](https://releases.aspose.com/barcode/java/) or the main Aspose releases page [Aspose releases homepage](https://releases.aspose.com/).

 ## Import Packages